blog

 Source

-• Local Teams: Teams that are local or living within a certain radius of the venue are often exempt from Stay to Play policies.
+• Local Teams: Teams that are local or reside within a certain radius of the venue are often exempt from Stay-to-Play policies.
 They do not require accommodation as their homes are a travelable distance from the event location.

-• Reward Points: In some cases, an exemption may be granted if families or individuals have significant rewards or hotel points or memberships they prefer to use for their accommodation.
+• Reward Points: In some cases, an exemption may be granted if families or individuals have significant rewards, hotel points, or memberships they prefer to use for their accommodation.

 • Special Accommodations: An exemption may be granted if a participant or guest needs special accommodations for disabilities, impairments, or medical conditions.
 For example, a participant might need to bring their service dog to the event and will require a pet-friendly hotel to stay in for the event.

-• Discounts: Some hotels may take military, first responders, firefighters, or other discounts that can lower rates for certain attendees and guests.
+• Discounts: Some hotels may offer military, first responders, firefighters, or other discounts that can lower rates for certain attendees and guests.

-Stay to Play policies are a part of many sports events and tournaments across the globe, but whether or not event organizers and/or housing companies choose to enforce a Stay to Play policy to manage housing is their choice.
+Stay-to-Play policies are a part of many sports events and tournaments worldwide, but whether event organizers and/or housing companies choose to enforce a Stay-to-Play policy to manage housing is their discretion

 As an event organizer or housing company, no matter what you choose, you can make your tournament housing smoother with EventPipe.
 EventPipe’s end-to-end event housing solution means taking control of your event housing has never been easier.